angeloey/3D-Camera-Renderer/README.md

 incremental progress with logical\
 commit messages for features etc."

+Note: Marking criteria also states that commits should contain gradual increments in the magnitude of "__INDIVIDUAL LINES OF CODE__"!
+While I am in no\
+position to dispute this I hope this is assessed *pro rata* given how another criteria is "Functionality and Complexity.\ Am I to commit a non-working chunk of code without testing and re-writing it first?

 #### Code Quality:
 Write practical code and follow best practices throughout all aspects of the assignment, including but not limited to things such as:\